usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 ### Declarations elements

-By declaring constraints on control components, such as properties (prop), parts (part) and links (link) within controls and subcontrols, applications and operators can validate the composition and consistency of available controls.
+By declaring constraints on information associated with controls such as their properties (prop), parts (part) and links (link), applications and operators can validate the composition and consistency of available controls.
 Over and above the "core validation" of OSCAL element naming (which is enforced by direct application of an XML schema), such validation can help to guarantee processability and interchange of OSCAL data by verifying that not only tags, but also values given in the data, conform to expressed constraints, which can be made specific to a catalog or catalog type.

 In this way, the OSCAL declarations mechanism provides for a kind of "on the fly supertyping" of control objects, by restriction (constraint) of the core OSCAL language.
 The extent and degree to which declarations are used to impose order on controls is up to the application and its methods.
 By no means are declarations necessary; but they serve as an aid in modeling and in communicating expectations.